OpenDataServices/json-data-ferret/docs/how-to-guide/use-as-a-library-in-your-app.rst

         ...
     ]

-For each user you want to be able to use this web UI, you need to give them the correct permission.
-You can do this by any usual Django means - logging in to admin interface as a super user is probably easiest.
+You need to set the correct permissions for each user of the web UI.
+You can do this by any means Django allows - e.g. logging into the admin interface as a superuser.
+:doc:`See the reference for more <../reference/user-accounts>`